 New Year’s Eve and New Year’s Day Events in Asheville

-It’s hard to believe, but another year is at its end.
-What better way to give the old year the boot and usher in the new one than to celebrate with family and friends?
-Sure, you could spend yet another night of cuddling on the couch with a movie and popcorn, but you could do that anytime!
-New Year’s Eve is a night for revelry and celebration, so check out the following list of New Year’s Eve events in and around Asheville and get off the couch!
+What better way to give this old year the boot and usher in the new one than to celebrate with family and friends?
+Sure, you could spend yet another night cuddling on the couch with a movie and popcorn, but you could do that anytime!
+New Year’s Eve is a night for revelry and celebration, so check out our list of New Year’s Eve events in Asheville and get off the couch!

 New Year’s Day

-Lake Lure, 2724 Memorial Highway, Lake Lure Dip more than just your toes in the lake about 45 minutes south of Asheville to raise money for charity during the New Year’s Polar Plunge.
-Crazed participants dive into the chilly waters starting at noon on Jan.
+Lake Lure Polar Plunge Dip more than just your toes in the lake about 45 minutes south of Asheville to raise money for charity during the New Year’s Polar Plunge.
+Crazy participants dive into the chilly waters starting at noon on Jan.
 1, and the event features music and bonfires.
 If you’re not brave enough to participate, spectators are welcome!

-Biltmore Estate is still decorated for the holidays, and open on both New Year’s Eve and New Year’s Day.
-It’s a good idea to purchase tickets for the house tour in advance since these days will likely be busy.
+Biltmore Biltmore Estate is still decorated for the holidays and Candlelight Christmas Evenings through January 7, and the estate is open on both New Year’s Eve and New Year’s Day.
+Purchase tickets for the house tour in advance on the website.